lsst-dm/dmtn-234/index.rst

 The source of the user's group membership information varies by type of Science Platform deployment.

-For restricted access deployments, group membership is taken from the user's GitHub teams, from an LDAP server configured as the source of identity information for that deployment, or from the token issued by an OpenID Connect authentication service.
+For deployments using GitHub, group membership is taken from the user's GitHub teams.
+For deployments using a local identity provider, group membership comes either from a local LDAP server or from the token issued by an OpenID Connect authentication service.

-For general access deployments, group membership is maintained in the identity management system.
+For deployments using federated identity, group membership is maintained in the identity management system.
 Users will be added to appropriate access groups during enrollment by the approver.
 Users may also create their own groups, and add and remove members from those groups as they see fit.
 Collaborations using the Science Platform may also maintain groups of their members or affiliates.

-In addition to those groups, in general access deployments, every user will also be a member of a group with the same name as their username.
+In addition to those groups, in federated identity deployments every user will also be a member of a group with the same name as their username.
 That group will have only one member, the matching user.
 This allows services that make access decisions based on groups to uniformly use group membership for all access decisions, without having to special-case access rules for individual users.
 It also provides the user with a default group for services that use an underlying POSIX file system, such as the Notebook Aspect.
-Restricted access deployments will generally also follow this convention, but they're not required to.
+GitHub and local OpenID Connect deployments will generally also follow this convention, but they're not required to.

 Access control decisions based on group membership must be made by individual services.
 The authentication service only applies access restrictions based on scopes, and otherwise passes the group information to the service for it to do with as it sees fit.